Teaching and Testing – A Balanced Approach for Instructional Design

 The other interactivities are drag-and-drop, multiple choice questions, drop down, matching, arranging, sequencing, etc., which are designed for assessments and are used to test learner’s understanding.
 Such interactivities are called ‘testing’ interactivities and are used to:

-While deciding the interactivity for each screen, it’s important to keep in mind the big picture of how the individual screen fits into the course.
+When designing interactivities for each screen, it’s important to consider the instructional design strategy and how the screen fits into the overall course.
 The rule of thumb is that every 3rd screen should be interactive.
 Nevertheless, these interactivities should be aligned with the learning objectives.

 The table below shows the title and screen type for each screen.